 Hi friends!
-Today I’m sharing how I removed the stain from my dining room table top without sanding.
+Today I’m sharing how to remove stain without sanding using my own dining room table.

 The first thing I usually reach for when removing the stain from a piece of furniture is my handy dandy sander.
 I thought I’d share another option that is pretty simple, that doesn’t remove any of the original surface through sanding, leaving those pretty curves completely intact.